xuhdev/homepage-octopress-old/source/_posts/2014-10-13-install-php-extensions-on-shared-hosts.markdown

 extensions in `extension_dir` to your newly created directory.
 Then, also copy the extension you built to this directory.

-OK, we are almost there.
+Alright, we are almost there.
 Add an `extension_dir` directive to your own `php.ini` file to make PHP able to find your extension.
 If you don't know the path of your extension directory, you can run the following command to find out the path to the extension directory (I assume you put all your extensions in `~/php_extensions`):